 Educational Videos (lectures and documentaries)

-1. Spanish-language TED Videos (44 pages of them) – First contribution by a reader, and only a day after I first posted this–awesome.
+1. Spanish-language TED Videos (118 pages of them at the time of this writing) – First contribution by a reader, and only a day after I first posted this–awesome.
 Thank you, Dally.
 TED, as many of you know, records and publishes free educational lectures and talks online.
 The talks are in many different languages, their search function allows you to search by language, and most of their videos have subtitles, however…I did a little investigating before posting this and found that some videos had English subtitles, some videos had good Spanish subtitles (such as this one), some videos had crappy Spanish subtitles, and some videos had no subtitles at all.
 So, you’ve been warned, you’re going to have to do some sifting.

 Random Video Collections